‘Enough is enough’: MIAA director addressing bad behavior by student-athletes

 “We have courses that are being put together, one of which is a prerequisite to play winter sports so, not only will there be a course that student-athletes and everyone have to go through but they’re also going to take a pledge,” Baldwin explained.

-“Schools will be able to report any and all instances, it’s a way for us to track and hold accountable,” said Baldwin.
+“Schools will be able to report any and all instances, it’s an ability for us to track and to hold accountable,” said Baldwin.

-The head of school sports said he hopes that these changes and better role-modeling will help keep these issues from happening but fears more are still to come.
+The head of school sports added that he hopes these changes and better role-modeling will help keep these issues from happening but fears more are still to come.

 “These behaviors by our students, they’re learning it somewhere, they’re seeing it somewhere,” he said.
 “It’s time for us to change our behaviors as adults so they know how to act.”